solubis/angular-ui/src/components/datatable/README.md

 | `mdOrderBy`    | `mdColumn` | `string`   | The value to bind to the sort order. |
 | `mdDesc`       | `mdColumn` | `null`     | If present, the column will sort descending first.
 The default is to sort ascending first. |

-When the user clicks the `md-column` element, the value of the `md-order-by` attribute will be bound to the variable provided to the `md-order` attribute on the `md-head` element.
+When the user clicks the `m-column` element, the value of the `m-order-by` attribute will be bound to the variable provided to the `m-order` attribute on the `m-head` element.
 If the columns are already sorted by that value, a minus sign `-` will be prepended to the value.
 For most query languages, this is the universal symbol to sort descending.

 The variable can then be used to send a query to the server, or bound to the `orderBy` property of an `ng-repeat` expression.